SavindaKaveesha/Students-Details-Database/README.md

 ## Setup and Installation

-Explain how to set up and install the project locally.
-Include any prerequisites and step-by-step instructions.

 1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
 2. Open the project in your preferred IDE (e.g., NetBeans).